 1. Search for Recommended Hotels

 Start your research months in advance.
 Large family hotel rooms are rare in cities with space constraints, such as those in Europe, and doesn’t that make you worry that their availability must be scarce, too?
-Booking early gives peace of mind.
+Reserving your room early gives peace of mind.

 Buy some guide books, and check out travel books from your local library, and look up other travel sites on the internet that recommend hotels in the cities where you’ll be traveling.
 Identify the hotels in your price range, and in your desired city location.
 Write them all down — keep a big list.